 5. How are you going to pack for this?
 I mean, how long are you going to be in the middle of nowhere?
 Define “Middle of Nowhere…” The longest passage is 30ish days.

 6. What will you do when you come back?
 Get jobs?
 Yep.
-I'll look you up if you are still working away.

 7. What do your parents think about this? …

-Boss: "Yeah, you can forget about getting your Dad on board.
+Then, he waves me off.
+"Yeah, you can forget about getting your Dad on board.
 He isn't going to like this until you are back home safe and sound.
 It's a Dad thing."
 My Boss has four daughters, so he knows how it is.

 I have more quitting to do, but this was probably the hardest quit.
 I have been lucky to work with this guy, and I think we have worked together well.
 He taught me that there is no substitute in life for putting your feet to the fire.
 You can study, read, practice and prepare, but at the end of the day, you just have to put your feet to the fire.
 For that I will always be grateful.
 And here I go, putting my feet to the fire.

 P.S.
 Obviously, the camera can’t go with me everywhere!
 Instead, please enjoy these stick figure drawings (Copyright, Oddgodfrey!!!) in the place and stead of any imagery with actual artistic value.